darth-sagar/NavDrive/stage_3_Implementation/Docs/README.md

 2. Place the following scripts on the Pi:
    - `main.py` — handles camera input, model inference, and serial transmission

-Ensure that all required Python dependencies are installed on the Pi:
+Ensure that all required Python dependencies are installed on the Pi For Dependencies follow the requirement in the `docs` :

 ```bash
 pip install tflite-runtime opencv-python pyserial numpy libcamera-2 pandas